iotaledger/iota-sdk/README.md

 async fn main() -> Result<()> {
     // Setup Stronghold secret manager.
     let secret_manager = StrongholdSecretManager::builder()
-        .password("vault.stronghold") // A password to encrypt the stored data.WARNING: Never hardcode passwords in production code.
+        .password("vault.stronghold") // A password to encrypt the stored data.
+WARNING: Never hardcode passwords in production code.
         .build(PathBuf::from("vault.stronghold"))?; // The path to store the account snapshot.

     let client_options = ClientOptions::new().with_node("https://api.testnet.shimmer.network")?;// The node to connect to.